Accreditation Frequently Asked Questions

 retraining is required.
 If your certificate is valid for two years, retraining every two years is permitted.

 Currently, registration for minimal sedation facility is not required.
-Registrants may provide minimal sedation services as long as they are in full compliance with the Minimal and Moderate Sedation Standards & Guidelines.
+Licensees may provide minimal sedation services as long as they are in full compliance with the Minimal and Moderate Sedation Standards & Guidelines.

 Yes, one vial of flumazenil is required if benzodiazepines are used.